-FYS 135 First Year Experience for Education Majors (1-0) 1 credit expectations, and an introduction to teaching strategies.
+FYS 135 First Year Experience for Education Majors (1-0) 1 credit

+A seminar introducing students to the field of teaching.
+Topics include current learning standards, the realities of teaching as a career, certification requirements, professional expectations, and an introduction to teaching strategies.
 This course provides students with the opportunity to explore the field of teaching, reflect on their interest in education, and develop connections with current and future educators.